 Cade left Tuesday and my stomach is still in knots about it, though I have stopped crying.
 I cried so much from Sunday to Tuesday I was constantly dehydrated.
 Today after after sleeping 10 hours last night is the first day I don’t feel like I’m dying.

-You can laugh, but I really I thought if I wrapped Cade up with all the love in my heart that it would be enough.
-If I just told him he was wanted and loved that I could start to fix his problems.
+You can laugh, but I really I thought if I wrapped Cade up with all the love in my heart it would be enough.
+If I told him he was wanted and loved that I could start to fix his problems.

 I was wrong.
 Addiction is a beast.
 I am not an addiction specialist or a mental health provider.
 I’m a naive spinster aunt who foolishly thought love was enough.

-Occasionally, I get a angry at all the lies that both Cade and my sister have told me, but I try to stay away from that because it gets overwhelming.
+Occasionally, I get angry at all the lies both Cade and my sister have told me, but I try to stay away from that because it gets overwhelming.
 I try not to be too hard on myself for being so stupidly trusting, but that’s not easy either.

 I always think I’m so cynical and pessimistic, but then something like this happens and it shatters me.
 I’m shattered and probably will be for a long time.